dnsimple/dnsimple-support/content/articles/name-server-sets.markdown

 </div>

-## Updating an Account Name Server Set
+## Updating an account name server set

 <div class="section-steps" markdown="1">
-#### To update a Name Server Set
+#### To update a name server set

 1. Go to the <label>Account</label> page, and click the <label>Name Server Sets</label> tab.

     ![](/files/name-server-sets-from-account.png)

-1. Search for the name server set you wish to update, and click on the _pencil_ icon to update it.
+1. Search for the name server set you want to update, and click on the _pencil_ icon to update it.

     ![](/files/name-server-sets-edit.png)